The Best Studio Microphone

 What mic do most artists use?

-There are two most commonly used vocal mics by singers: dynamic and condenser.
+There are two most commonly used mics by singers: dynamic and condenser.

 Dynamic mics are preferred by singers when they would like to capture loud sounds in big places, making them a go-to mic for live concerts and events.
-A large diaphragm condenser microphone is great for singers who would like to fill a large place with their vocals.
+A large diaphragm dynamic microphone is great for singers who would like to fill a large space with their vocals.

 Condenser microphones are preferred by singers when they would like to capture sounds in great detail.
 Small diaphragm condensers are more sensitive, which is why they are mostly used in small studios and preferred by singers who want a more intimate sound.